Bayesian Concept Bottleneck Models with LLM Priors: Introduction

 Rather than specifying concepts upfront, we investigate \textit{iterative} refinement of concepts in a CBM with the assistance of an LLM.
 This updates a classical modeling paradigm for the LLM era: prediction models were traditionally designed through the collaboration between domain experts and data scientists, in which they iteratively refine/engineer features for simple tabular models.
 LLMs can help significantly accelerate this co-design process and scale up the number of iterations, but they are also imperfect query engines that can hallucinate, suggest bad candidate concepts, incorrectly annotate concepts, and may not even be self-consistent in their prior beliefs \citep{Wang2023-ma}.
 To set up guardrails, we ``wrap'' the LLM within a Bayesian posterior inference procedure to explore concepts with the help of an LLM \textit{in a statistically principled manner}.
-This approach, which we refer to as \textbf{B}ayesian \textbf{C}oncept bottleneck models with \textbf{LLM} priors (BC-LLM), offers the following benefits: \begin{itemize} \item \ul{BC-LLM finds relevant concepts, even in settings where there is little to no prior knowledge}: Unlike prior works that soley rely on a prespecified set of candidate concepts, BC-LLM explores a potentially infinite set of concepts data-adaptively and converge towards the true ones. \item \ul{BC-LLM is cost-effective}: BC-LLM selectively annotates $O(KT)$ concepts, where $K$ is the number of concepts in the CBM and $T$ is the number of outer loops; we often use only $K \approx 5$ and $T \approx 5$.
-In contrast, existing methods annotate \textit{hundreds or thousands} of prespecified concepts \citep{Oikarinen2023-ee}. \item \ul{BC-LLM corrects LLM mistakes in a statistically rigorous manner to provide calibrated uncertainty quantification}: Mistakes in the LLM's prior are fully allowed and even expected, as they are corrected in the Metropolis accept/reject step.
+This approach, which we refer to as \textbf{B}ayesian \textbf{C}oncept bottleneck models with \textbf{LLM} priors (BC-LLM), offers the following benefits: \begin{itemize} \item \ul{BC-LLM finds relevant concepts, even in settings where there is little to no prior knowledge}: Unlike prior works that soley rely on a prespecified set of candidate concepts, BC-LLM explores a potentially infinite set of concepts data-adaptively and converge towards the true ones. \item \ul{BC-LLM substantially improves the interpretability-accuracy tradeoff in real-world datasets}: Experiments across multiple datasets and modalities (text, images, and tabular data) show that \method{} selects human-interpretable concepts while outperforming comparator methods, often even black-box models.
+Moreover, when assisting a hospital's data science team to revise an existing tabular ML model, clinicians found \method{} to be substantially more interpretable and actionable. \item \ul{BC-LLM corrects LLM mistakes in a statistically rigorous manner to provide calibrated uncertainty quantification}: Mistakes in the LLM's prior are fully allowed and even expected, as they are corrected in the Metropolis accept/reject step.
 Moreover, BC-LLM provides uncertainty quantification of the selected concepts, which improves performance in both in-distribution and out-of-distribution (OOD) settings.
 We prove that \method{} converges to the correct concepts, asymptotically, even when the LLM prior is poor or fails to be self-consistent.
-The Bayesian framework also naturally protects against overfitting and overconfidence in selected concepts. \item \ul{BC-LLM substantially improve the interpretability-accuracy tradeoff in real-world datasets}: Experiments across multiple datasets and modalities (text, images, and tabular data) show that \method{} selects human-interpretable concepts while outperforming comparator methods, often even black-box models.
-Moreover, when assisting a hospital's data science team to revise an existing tabular ML model, clinicians found \method{} to be substantially more interpretable and actionable. \end{itemize}
+The Bayesian framework also naturally protects against overfitting and overconfidence in selected concepts. \item \ul{BC-LLM is cost-effective}: BC-LLM selectively annotates $O(KT)$ concepts, where $K$ is the number of concepts in the CBM and $T$ is the number of outer loops; we often use only $K \approx 5$ and $T \approx 5$.
+In contrast, existing methods annotate \textit{hundreds or thousands} of prespecified concepts \citep{Oikarinen2023-ee}. \end{itemize}